Tila173/Atomcamp_SQL_Exercises/README.md

 Added an email column to the employees table and updated all records with a default value.

-- SQL Assignment 2: Advanced Data Analysis.
-This repository contains my solutions to the second SQL assignment from my Data Science and AI training at Atomcamp.
-The assignment focuses on advanced data analysis using four datasets: PetOwners.csv, Pets.csv, ProceduresDetails.csv, and ProceduresHistory.csv.

 ## Overview

-The assignment consists of 15 queries that explore various aspects of data manipulation and retrieval, including joins, aggregations, and subqueries.
+The 2nd assignment consists of 15 queries that explore various aspects of data manipulation and retrieval, including joins, aggregations, and subqueries.
 The queries address real-world scenarios such as identifying pet owners, analyzing pet procedures, and classifying pets based on age and gender.

 ## Datasets